 CAPS continues to provide services for urgent situations.
 In those cases, students should access one of the urgent help options immediately, including calling CAPS directly at 401-863-3476.
 Those who call should follow the prompts to be connected to someone who can help — this is available 24/7, every day of the year, and it can be accessed by Brown students from anywhere.

 For the latest information of services available and the best ways to get in touch, students should visit the CAPS website directly or reach our staff via email ([email protected]) so someone from the department can be in touch to help during our business hours.

-Students who have already been approved for academic accommodations can direct any questions or concerns should reach out to SAS to consult with professional staff.
-SEAS will continue to work with students and faculty members as they develop their plan for remote learning to ensure that students have the support they need.
-Students with a disability that conflicts with a remote learning environment or who have specific questions about their accommodations can email SEAS at [email protected] or may leave a voicemail at 401-863-9588.
+Students with previously approved academic accommodations can direct questions or concerns via email or by phone.
+SAS continues to work with students and faculty as they develop plans for remote learning to ensure that students have the support they need.
+If the remote learning environment conflicts with the needs of the student with a disability, or if students have specific questions about accommodations, they can email SAS at [email protected] or leave a voicemail at 401-863-9588.